Black Friday Marketing Strategy: 26 Ideas to Drive Sales

 Most newspapers also have an online website where readers can access content.
 Ask your local paper whether your ad will appear online as well or if it is restricted to print.

-6. Partner With Your Neighbors for Black Friday
+6. Partner With Your Neighboring Stores for Black Friday

 You don’t always have to look far to reach new customers and promote your sale.
-Try partnering with neighboring stores so you both can expand your customer base and benefit on Black Friday.
+Another Black Friday marketing strategy that you can try is partnering with neighboring stores so you both can expand your customer base and benefit from each other on Black Friday.
 Your partnership can take several forms:

-- You run a joint Black Friday sale advertisement
+- You run a joint Black Friday sale or promotion

 - You hang flyers in your partner’s shop